Ghanaian, Siisi Edwards releases new Christmas song ‘Bronya’ [Audio] - Ghana News

 He earlier joined the Praise and Glory Assemblies of GOD Church located at Silver Spring, Maryland under Rev. Daniel Adusei-Poku of blessed memory.
 He served in the Music Department and graduated to the Assistant Music Director under now Pastor Frank Owusu.

-According to him, music has been a part of him when he was in secondary school, but he started going to the recording studio in 2003, but couldn’t find his rhythm because he was naïve.
+According to him, music has been a part of him when he was in secondary school, but he started going to the recording studio in 2003, but couldn’t find his rhythm because he was naive.

-“Some of my songs were stolen and so on and so forth, and I spent money and time which amounted to nothing.
-I have written and composed at least 50 songs, but none has made it out until ‘Bronya’.
-Some of the praise and worship songs they sing in my current church were written and composed by me” he said.
+“By the grace of God, some of the praise and worship songs we sing in my current church, God inspired me to write and compose them and I am truly humbled by that, and I foresee good times ahead” he said.

 Listen to the song ‘Bronya’